Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 ::::

 :::{note}
 `sudo` permission is required to modify `/etc/hosts`.
 Make sure to back up the original `/etc/hosts`.
-The script will update the content between line from # GitHub520 Host Start to # GitHub520 Host End, without deleting or modifying anything else.
+The script will update the content between line from `# GitHub520 Host Start` to `# GitHub520 Host End`, without deleting or modifying anything else.
 :::

 The following is an example of modifying the `/etc/hosts` file: